Skip to content

 Atom was the first digital bank in the UK.
 Unlike fellow challengers Starling, and Monzo, Atom chose to focus mortgages and savings.

-Its Instant access saver account was one of the highest paying around at 2.95% AER on deposits up to £100,000, but it has failed to keep pace with BoE rate rises, and whilst still a good account, it falls to the bottom of our list.
+Its Instant access saver account was one of the highest paying around at 3.55% AER on deposits up to £100,000, but is often slow to keep pace with BoE rate rises.
+It’s latest rate rise fixes that, but it falls to the bottom of our list on past performance.

 Of course, being an instantly access account rather than an easy access account (there’s a slight technical difference), your money is available instantly anytime you want it.